Foil bearing: Development

 Foil bearings were first developed in the late 1950s by AiResearch Mfg.
 Co. of the Garrett Corporation using independent R&D funds to serve military and space applications.
 They were first tested for commercial use in United Airlines Boeing 727 and Boeing 737 cooling turbines in the early and mid-1960s.
 Garrett AiResearch air cycle machine foil bearings were first installed as original equipment in 1969 in the DC-10's environmental control systems.
 Garrett AiResearch foil bearings were installed on all US military aircraft to replace existing oil-lubricated rolling-contact bearings.
 The ability to operate at cryogenic gas temperatures and at very high temperatures gave foil bearings many other potential applications.

 Current-generation foil bearings with advanced coatings have greatly exceeded the limitations of earlier designs.
 Antiwear coatings exist that allow over 100,000 start/stop cycles for typical applications.

 Applications

 Turbomachinery is the most common application because foil bearings operate at high speed.

-Commercial applications in production include microturbines, fuel cell blowers, and air cycle machines.
+Commercial applications in production include microturbines, fuel cell blowers, Chiller compressors and air cycle machines.
+The largest known foil bearing in a commercial application is 130 mm journals with 230 mm thrust bearings in a 450 RT refrigerant compressor.
 The main advantage of foil bearings is the elimination of the oil systems required by traditional bearing designs.
 Other advantages are: